Blood Orange Mocktail Mule

 Here are some tips and tricks for entertaining with these mocktails:

-• Purchase your ingredients from Sprouts in advance.
+• Purchase your ingredients in advance.
 Having ‘em on hand (and having more than what you need) will assist in serving guests.

 • Make it in a batch if you’re hosting guests.
 (Simply take the recipe and multiply it by the number of guests you’re hosting.)